 Lauren Birchfield Kennedy is the director of health policy at the National Partnership for Women & Families.
-Kennedy advises the National Partnership’s health policy agenda and oversees advocacy strategy for key policy priorities, including implementation of the Affordable Care Act, insurance market reform, and the advancement of new models of health care delivery and finance.
+Kennedy directs the National Partnership’s health policy portfolio and oversees advocacy strategy for key policy priorities, including implementation of the Affordable Care Act, health care delivery system transformation and comprehensive payment reform.
+Kennedy also serves as a public member on the board of Family Medicine for America’s Health.

-Kennedy also worked as a policy representative for NARAL Pro-Choice America, where she engaged with federal and state legislative and regulatory policy concerning women’s health and developed expertise in health programs serving lower income women, including Medicaid and the Title X family planning program.
-Before that, Kennedy was a member of the policy and research department at the Blue Cross Blue Shield of Massachusetts Foundation, where she learned the ropes of insurance market reform and discovered her love for progressive health policy.
+Kennedy also worked as a policy representative for NARAL Pro-Choice America, where she developed expertise in health programs serving lower income women, including Medicaid and the Title X family planning program.
+Before that, Kennedy was a member of the policy and research department at the Blue Cross Blue Shield of Massachusetts Foundation.

 Kennedy graduated summa cum laude with a Bachelor of Arts in political science from the University of California, Los Angeles.
 She holds a law degree with honors from Harvard Law School, where she served as editor in chief of the Harvard Human Rights Journal.